One Song a Day Takes Mischief Away

-Set in mid-1930s in Zagreb, the story is seen through the eyes of 6-year-old Perica Šafranek (played by Tomislav Žganec).
+Set in 1935 in Zagreb, the story is seen through the eyes of six-year-old Perica Šafranek (played by Tomislav Žganec).
 A dandy from Zagreb, Mr Fulir (played by Relja Bašić), starts flirting with Perica's mother during a family picnic.
-At first, Perica's father doesn't notice anything and invites Fulir to their residence.
+At first, Perica's father does not notice anything and invites Fulir to their residence.
 Perica's father wants to marry off Perica's aunt to Fulir, pairing them because Fulir is a good man and she is rich.
 After multiple rendezvous, he becomes aware of Fulir's attempts to seduce his wife.

+A television sequel series titled Dnevnik velikog Perice, which follows Perica Šafranek (portrayed by Živko Anočić) about thirty years after the events of the film, premiered on HRT 1 on 8 March 2021.